• Skip to primary navigation

 It may be caused by changes in several dynamic forces or factors such as capital formation, population growth, technological changes, the growth of markets, changes in resources, etc a newly developing nation, For instance, needs huge Investments which far exceed exports.
 It’s domestic savings.
 Its imports also tend to exceed exports.

-If sufficient foreign capital is not forthcoming it may suffer from a secular deficit in its Balance of payments.
+If sufficient foreign capital is not forthcoming it may suffer from a secular deficit in its balance of payments.
 On the contrary, a mature economy may have surplus capital and a favorable balance of trade.

 If the outflow of capital is sufficient or restricted, a secular surplus in the balance of payments may accrue to the country.